prof-rossetti/georgetown-opim-243-201901/projects/shopping-cart.md

 As you develop your project repository, incrementally "commit" your work along the way.
 By the time you are finished with development, your project repository should contain a version history including at least a handful of incremental commits.

-If you're not sure where to start, feel free to adopt the development approach recommended in the ["Shopping Cart" Project Checkpoints](shopping-cart/checkpoints.md) document.
+If you're not sure where to start, feel free to adopt the development approach recommended in the ["Shopping Cart" Checkpoints](shopping-cart/checkpoints.md).

-Otherwise, if you're able to complete the basic project requirements with relative ease, consider also addressing one or more of the [Further Exploration](shopping-cart/further.md) challenges (e.g. writing receipts to file, integrating with a real-life barcode scanner, etc.).
+Otherwise, if you're able to complete the basic project requirements with relative ease, consider addressing one or more of the ["Shopping Cart" Further Exploration Challenges](shopping-cart/further.md) (e.g. writing receipts to file, integrating with a real-life barcode scanner, etc.).

 ## Submission